dmbarbour/glas/docs/GlasDesign.md

 ## Standard Syntax

-To get started, the glas system specifies a [".glas" syntax](GlasLang.md).
-This is intended to be the primary textual syntax of glas systems, with user-defined syntax mostly supporting DSLs, graphical programming, or user extensions to this syntax.
+The glas system specifies a [".glas" syntax](GlasLang.md).
+This is intended to be a primary textual syntax of glas systems, with user-defined syntax supporting DSLs, graphical programming, or user extensions to this syntax.

 ## Programs